samsung-cnct/kraken/README.md

 ```

 ## Destroying the Running Cluster
-During development (not production), when you're done with your cluster or with a quickstart, we recommend cleaning up your resources by destroying the running cluster.
+When you're done with your cluster or with a quickstart, we recommend cleaning up your resources by destroying the running cluster.
 From this guide, simply run:
 ```
 kraken cluster down ${HOME}/krakenConfigs/config.yaml
 ```